Everlag/cloudflare-docs/products/stream/src/content/stream-connect/getting-started.md

 </Aside>

-Stream Connect allows you to retransmit your RTMP(S) feed to one or more destinations that support RTMP.
+Stream Connect allows you to retransmit your RTMP(S) feed to one or more outputs that support RTMP.
 To learn more about the vision and benefits, checkout the [Stream Connect blog post](https://blog.cloudflare.com/restream-with-stream-connect/).

 Stream Connect does not output HLS/DASH at the moment.
 This will be supported at a later date.